ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objective.md

 4                           50.0                          50.0
 ```

-As expected, as the first generator that is called is the `solar` generator, as it receives additional income for it's output.
+As expected, the first generator that is called is the `solar` generator, as it receives additional income for it's output.

 As the site demand increases, the `wind` generator is called to make up the remaining demand.

 ## Synthetic PPA

 A synthetic PPA is a financial instrument that allows swapping of the output of a wholesale exposed generator to a fixed price.

-This can be modelled as a custom objective function:
+This can be modelled as a custom objective function.
+In the example below, we model a site with wholesale exposed import and export.

+In addition we swap the output of our `wind` generator from the wholesale to a fixed price:

 ```python
 import numpy as np